ibm-developer/icp-nodejs-sample/README.md

 - Basic Web
 - Node

-Note that this was done in October 2017 and so the generators may have changed since then - you shouldn't expect all files here to be identical to those provided by the generators.

 Modifications were then made to use EJS, to add a gulp task, and to add the content.
 The stylesheet provided is largely based on the [Node.js @ IBM developer center](https://developer.ibm.com/node).

 - This example uses [appmetrics](https://github.com/RuntimeTools/appmetrics) and [appmetrics-dash](https://github.com/RuntimeTools/appmetrics-dash): the endpoint being `/appmetrics-dash`.